Timinator2000/Algorithm_X/09 - problem-space reduction/04 - setting up sudoku.md

 <BR>

 It would have been just as easy to create a two-dimensional array of `SudokuCell` instances.
 I chose to use a dictionary to hold the cells to intentionally blur the visual of a Sudoku grid.
-I find it beneficial to think in terms of rows, columns and boxs as compared to maintaining the visual of a two-dimensional grid.
+I find it beneficial to think in terms of rows, columns and boxes as compared to maintaining the visual of a two-dimensional grid.

 Continuing in the constructor, I create a list of `SudokuGroup`s for the rows, another for the columns and a third for the boxes.